 Thus, this fine warm scarf quickly becomes a lovely warm nest for bacteria to multiply in abundance.
 So the idea that a scarf protects against a cold or flu is not valid.
 The scarf ensures that the nose is between the (potentially pathogenic) bacteria.
 But what kills bacteria?

 Washing scarf….?
 We don’t often think about that

 A scarf is generally washed only occasionally.
 People often just forget about it.
 Just like the coat, the scarf hangs on the coat rack and rarely disappears into the laundry basket for a good wash.
 Often the scarf is only washed when it is visibly dirty, then people only think about it.
 What also does not help is that a scarf often cannot rotate with the normal washing, but must be washed by hand.
 We no longer do that every day.

 So wash your scarf more often!
 Preferably in lukewarm soapy water with neutral soap.
 If necessary, use baby shampoo, which also seems to work well and is gentle on the fabric.
 Leave it on for 10 minutes and then rinse gently.
 Do not rinse under a strong running tap, this can make the fabric less beautiful.
 After (well) rinsing, squeeze out the water (do not wring) and hang the scarf to dry nicely unfolded.

 Alternate more often

-Do you have a low resistance and do you not want to catch a cold or get the flu?
+Do you have a low resistance and don’t want to catch a cold or flu?
 Then it is advisable to wash your scarf weekly.
 This of course also offers a good excuse to have various nice scarves in the range.